xye7ei/gllc/README.md

                 yield [r] + rs, inp2
 ```

-Now all combinators to handle most practical grammars get prepared.
-Some little playing shows the ease of usage.
+Now we already have all combinators to handle grammars in most cases.
+You can play with the parsers already:

 ``` python
 >>> ab = Many(Token('a') | Token('b'))